-- other reasons considered acceptable by the Student Adviser (or the designated staff member in an Associate College). - 6.70 The following are not acceptable reasons for such a request: - academic workload; - misreading the instructions on submission deadlines in the MDF, on the Learning Management System or on the timetable; - computer, disc, printer or any other technical failure for which the student is responsible (students should ensure that they keep a back-up copy of their work); - unauthorised absence from Anglia Ruskin University (e.g. holiday taken during teaching weeks). - 6.71 If a student's circumstances require additional time beyond the expiry date of the original short term extension, the student can seek a long term extension (see Regulations 6.74 6.78 below) or submit an exceptional circumstances claim (see Regulations 6.112 6.139) as no further short-term extensions can be granted.
-Consequently, the assessment task is processed and assessed by the appropriate MAP at a future assessment period (as determined by Anglia Ruskin in line with the academic calendar). - 6.72 A short term extension cannot be granted to extend the period of five working days in which students can submit late work (see Regulations 6.60 and 6.62 above). - 6.73 To ensure that the formal decision on a student's performance for the initial and reassessment attempts at a module is made using the appropriate marks for each assessment task and at the appropriate point, the various assessment elements for an individual module must remain synchronised.
+- short-term illness; - a short-term illness of any person for whom the student has a responsibility for care; - authorised absence from ARU (or Associate College) during teaching weeks; - an enforced change in employment circumstances for which only short term notice was given; - other reasons considered acceptable by the Student Adviser (or the designated staff member in an Associate College). - 6.70 The following are not acceptable reasons for such a request: - academic workload; - misreading the instructions on submission deadlines in the MDF, on the Learning Management System or on the timetable; - computer, disc, printer or any other technical failure for which the student is responsible (students should ensure that they keep a back-up copy of their work); - unauthorised absence from ARU (e.g. holiday taken during teaching weeks). - 6.71 If a student's circumstances require additional time beyond the expiry date of the original short term extension, the student can seek a long term extension (see Regulations 6.74 6.78 below) or submit an exceptional circumstances claim (see Regulations 6.111 6.138) as no further short-term extensions can be granted.
+Consequently, the assessment task is processed and assessed by the appropriate MAP at a future assessment period (as determined by ARU in line with the academic calendar). - 6.72 A short term extension cannot be granted to extend the period of five working days in which students can submit late work (see Regulations 6.60 and 6.62 above). - 6.73 To ensure that the formal decision on a student's performance for the initial and reassessment attempts at a module is made using the appropriate marks for each assessment task and at the appropriate point, the various assessment elements for an individual module must remain synchronised.
 For this reason the initial assessment of an element for which a short term extension has been granted must be completed by the student, and considered by the MAP, before any re-assessment in any other element(s) of the module can be undertaken.

-(K) Long Term Extensions
+(K) Long Term Extensions51